 With Grabel & Associates, the odds are overwhelmingly in your favor.
 We have a 97% success rate for driver’s restoration cases and a written guarantee.

 Let’s say things didn’t go your way in the district or circuit court.
 Maybe you lost at trial or else you took a plea bargain that you now regret.
 Can you appeal?
 The answer, in most cases, is “Yes.”

 If you’ve decided to appeal, first things first—act quickly.
 In most cases, there are tight deadlines for filing your appeal.
-Retain an attorney as soon as possible.
+Retain a criminal defense attorney in Michigan as soon as possible.

 In most cases, the odds of winning an appeal will not be in your favor.
 To have any chance, you need to hire a team with a track record of success.

 At Grabel & Associates, we’ve enjoyed unparalleled success in criminal appeals.
 Just in the past few years alone, we’ve won several significant appellate victories in Michigan’s circuit courts, the Michigan Court of Appeals, and the Michigan Supreme Court.